This form is used by car park occupants requesting, or who have previously requested, exemptions from the Congestion Levy.

 The parking space must be used exclusively by employees of a business operating 24 hours per day.

-- If an occupant has previously provided you with a written claim for exemption, which confirms that the relevant exemption requirements in this form are satisfied, there is no need to ask the occupant to complete this form as well.
+- If an occupant has previously provided you with a written claim for exemption, confirming that the relevant exemption requirements in this form are satisfied, there is no need to ask the occupant to complete this form as well.

-- If you are currently claiming an exemption for an occupant and you are in any doubt whether that exemption applies, you should contact the SRO.
+- If you are currently claiming an exemption for an occupant and you are unsure whether that exemption applies, contact us.

 - Occupants will return completed forms to you.
 You should retain completed forms and other written claims for exemption for your records.
-These must be provided to the SRO on request in order to validate your claims for exemption.
+These must be provided to us on request in order to validate your claims for exemption.

 - You should use this form if you have ongoing use of a parking space or parking spaces in a car park (whether under a lease, licence or any other arrangement), and you wish to claim an exemption from the Congestion Levy.

-- If you are unsure whether you satisfy the requirements of an exemption, contact the SRO.
+- If you are unsure whether you satisfy the requirements of an exemption, contact us.

 - You are responsible for notifying the owner or operator of your car park if any circumstances change that may impact on whether an exemption still applies.